Fox-ML-infrastructure/Fox-v1-infra/README.md

 - Time-series-aware cross-validation
 - Cross-sectional data processing

+**Development Approach:** The system is currently developed and tested using financial time series data, but the architecture is **domain-agnostic by design**.
+The vision is to provide general-purpose cross-sectional ML infrastructure that works across any domain.

 **Domain Applications:** The system is designed for cross-sectional and panel data across multiple domains:
-- **Financial time series** (market data, price/volume features)
+- **Financial time series** (market data, price/volume features) — *currently used for development*
 - **IoT sensor data** (device metrics, time-series sensors)
 - **Healthcare** (patient records, longitudinal studies)
 - **Clickstream analytics** (user behavior, event sequences)
 - **Any panel data** with temporal structure

 **Extensibility:** Custom data loaders, feature engineering blocks, domain-specific target definitions, and appropriate leakage rules can be configured for any domain.
 The architecture is domain-agnostic by design.

-**Official Support:** Reference implementations and tested workflows are available for financial time series.
-Other domains require domain-specific configuration and feature engineering, but the core infrastructure supports them.

 ---------------------------------------------------------------------